VLOGroup/optox/README.md

 cmake .. -DWITH_TENSORFLOW=ON
 ```

-Note to multiple combinations are supported.
+Note that multiple combinations are supported.

 ## Testing